MUSTLaboratory/MLFlyOverMenu/README.md

 ## Requirements

+iOS 6+ (compatible with iOS 8)
+Xcode 5/6

 ## Installation

 MLFlyOverMenu is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

     pod "MLFlyOverMenu"

+## Feedback

+Issues and pull requests are welcome.
+Thank you for using this control in your app.

 ## Author